Teddy Bridgewater Player Prop Bets for NFL Week 10 | Denver vs. Philadelphia 11/14/2021

 Matchup vs. Philadelphia

-- Bridgewater averages zero passing yards per game in three matchups against the Eagles, 257.5 fewer yards his over/under in Sunday's game.
+- In three matchups against the Eagles, Bridgewater averaged zero passing yards per game, 257.5 yards below his over/under in Sunday's game.

-- Bridgewater has no touchdown passes against the Eagles over that time.
+- Bridgewater did not have a touchdown pass in any of those matchups.

 - Note: Bridgewater's stats vs. Eagles date back to 2016.

-- The Eagles have the NFL's 12th-ranked pass defense this season, allowing 248.1 yards per game through the air.
+- The Eagles are giving up 248.1 passing yards per game this season, the NFL's 12th-ranked pass defense.

-- The Eagles have surrendered 16 touchdowns through the air (1.8 per game).
-They are 21st in the league in that category.
+- The Eagles have allowed 16 touchdowns through the air (1.8 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- He also tacked on -1 yards on three carries while rushing for one touchdown.
+- He tacked on three carries for -1 yards while scoring one rushing touchdown.

-- Over his last three games, Bridgewater has collected 649 passing yards (216.3 per game) while completing 61 of 87 passes (70.1% completion percentage), with four touchdowns and one interception.
+- Bridgewater has racked up 649 passing yards (216.3 per game) and has a 70.1% completion percentage this year (61-of-87) while throwing four touchdowns and one interception over his last three games.

-- He's also contributed in the ground game, with three rushing yards (1.0 ypg) on six carries with one rushing touchdown.
+- He has added three rushing yards on six carries with one touchdown, averaging 1.0 yards per game.

 Bridgewater's Denver Teammates